-Less than 1%.
+\ Less than 1%.

 - (1) The percentages have been determined in accordance with Rule 13d-3 under the Exchange Act.
-As of November 21, 1994, a total of 20,510,608 shares of common stock were outstanding, of which 7,884,644 were shares of Common Stock entitled to one vote per share and 12,625,964 were shares of Class B Common Stock entitled to ten votes per share.
-Each share of Class B Common Stock is convertible into one share of Common Stock. - (2) Aldo Croatti owns shares of Class B Common Stock only, representing 80.8% of such class; does not include any shares owned by Mr. Croatti's wife or children, as to which shares Mr. Croatti disclaims any beneficial interest. - (3) Ronald Croatti owns shares of Class B Common Stock only, representing 3.7% of such class; does not include 400 shares of Common Stock and 400 shares of Class B Common Stock held by Mr. Croatti as custodian for Matthew Croatti, as to which shares Mr. Croatti disclaims any beneficial interest. - (4) Cynthia Croatti Inello owns shares of Class B Common Stock only, representing 2.8% of such class; does not include any shares owned by Mrs. Croatti Inello's children, as to which shares Mrs. Croatti Inello disclaims any beneficial interest. - (5) Mr. DiFillippo owns shares of Common Stock only, representing less than 1% of such class; does not include any shares owned by Mr. DiFillippo's wife or children, as to which shares Mr. DiFillippo disclaims any beneficial interest. - (6) Robert Croatti is the nephew of Aldo Croatti and the cousin of Ronald Croatti and Cynthia Croatti Inello; Robert Croatti owns shares of Common Stock only, representing less than 1% of such class.
+As of November 1, 1995, a total of 20,510,608 shares of common stock were outstanding, of which 7,886,644 were shares of Common Stock entitled to one vote per share and 12,623,964 were shares of Class B Common Stock entitled to ten votes per share.
+Each share of Class B Common Stock is convertible into one share of Common Stock. - (2) All shares shown are shares of Class B Common Stock, representing 80.8% of such class, owned by The Aldo A. Croatti Trust 1983, of which Aldo Croatti is the sole trustee and a beneficiary.
+The information presented does not include any shares owned by Mr. Croatti's wife or children, as to which shares Mr. Croatti disclaims any beneficial interest. - (3) Ronald Croatti owns shares of Class B Common Stock only, representing 3.7% of such class.
+The information presented does not include 800 shares of Class B Common Stock held by Mr. Croatti as custodian for Matthew Croatti, as to which shares Mr. Croatti disclaims any beneficial interest. - (4) Cynthia Croatti Inello owns shares of Class B Common Stock only, representing 2.8% of such class.
+The information presented does not include any shares owned by Mrs. Croatti Inello's children, as to which shares Mrs. Croatti Inello disclaims any beneficial interest. - (5) Anthony DiFillippo is the brother-in-law of Aldo Croatti.
+Mr. DiFillippo owns shares of Common Stock only, representing less than 1% of such class.
+The information presented does not include any shares owned by Mr. DiFillippo's wife or children, as to which shares Mr. DiFillippo disclaims any beneficial interest. - (6) Robert Croatti is the nephew of Aldo Croatti and the cousin of Ronald Croatti and Cynthia Croatti Inello.
+Robert Croatti owns shares of Common Stock only, representing less than 1% of such class.

 (7) Each of Messrs.
-Bartlett, Boynton, Hoover and Evans owns shares of Common Stock only, representing less than 1% of such class.
+Bartlett, Hoover and Evans owns shares of Common Stock only, representing less than 1% of such class.

-To the best knowledge of the Company, the following are the only beneficial owners of more than 5% of the outstanding common stock of the Company as of November 14, 1994.
+To the best knowledge of the Company, the following are the only beneficial owners of more than 5% of the outstanding common stock of the Company as of November 20, 1995.